pinga-lab/paper-template/README.md

 interface.
 In the page, go into the `code/notebooks` folder and select the notebook that you wish to view/run.

-The notebook is divided cells (some have text while other have code).
+The notebook is divided into cells (some have text while other have code).
 Each cell can be executed using `Shift + Enter`.
 Executing text cells does nothing and executing code cells runs the code and produces it's output.